-- Landing River - Mostly accessed for the spring pickerel run with the majority of community members stopping at the railway stop some 4-5 km from Ilford - Some families have fished the spring pickerel run further upstream, approximately 10 km from York Landing - A many as 1/2 of the community fish during the pickerel run using nets, snares and fishing rods - There used to be more jackfish than there is currently but still lots of suckers - o Quantity of pickerel is less in general because of beaver dams blocking fish movement - The size of pickerel has also changed during the spawning run, the smaller males move through first followed by the larger females - In the past, pickerel size varied from 1-2 feet but now less than 1 foot long for both males and females - The colour of the pickerel is more green than golden further upstream, similar to the colour of pickerel fished at York Landing - Most War Lake Members fillet and package the pickerel to bring back to the community for distribution but some will travel with frying pans to enjoy a fish fry at the site - Approximately 8 fillets are packed per package and each household usually gets 2 or 3 packages each spring - In spring 2019, the water was colder than usual and there was less fish to catch - Atkinson Lake - War Lake Members have been accessing this location through the Fall and Spring Access program to hunt and fish - During the early spring, Members ice fish on the lake for jackfish, pickerel, whitefish and maria (burbot) - During the fall, Members open water fish for jackfish, pickerel, whitefish and tulibi (cisco) - Net fishing is preferred for both ice and open water fishing - There is also plenty of perch but they are small and swim through the net
+- o Mostly accessed for the spring pickerel run with many community members stopping at the railway stop some 4-5 km from Ilford. - Some families have fished the spring pickerel run further upstream, approximately 10 km from York Landing - o A many as 1/2 of the community fish during the pickerel run using nets, snares, and fishing rods. - o There used to be more jackfish than there is currently but still lots of suckers. - o Quantity of pickerel is less in general because of beaver dams blocking fish movement. - o The size of pickerel has also changed during the spawning run, the smaller males move through first followed by the larger females. - o In the past, pickerel size varied from 1-2 feet but now less than 1 foot long for both males and females. - o The colour of the pickerel is more green than golden further upstream, like the colour of pickerel fished at York Landing - o Most War Lake Members fillet and package the pickerel to bring back to the community for distribution but some will travel with frying pans to enjoy a fish fry at the site. - Approximately 8 fillets are packed per package and each household usually gets 2 or 3 packages each spring. - o In spring 2019, the water was colder than usual and there was less fish to catch.